-Article 26.
+Article 31.
 Presiding Committee, Chair and Secretary

-- 1. The Presiding Committee (Mesa) of the General Shareholders' Meeting shall be made up of the chair of and the secretary for the General Shareholders' Meeting and of the other members of the Board of Directors attending the meeting (either in person or remotely).
+- 1. The Presiding Committee (Mesa) shall be made up of the chair of and the secretary for the General Shareholders' Meeting and of the other members of the Board of Directors attending the meeting.
 Without prejudice to the powers assigned thereto in these Regulations, the Presiding Committee shall assist the chair of the General Shareholders' Meeting in performing the duties entrusted thereto. - 2.
 The chairman of the Board of Directors, or, in the absence thereof, the vice-chair of the Board of Directors, shall act as chair of the General Shareholders' Meeting; if there are several vice-chairs of the Board of Directors, they shall act in the order set forth in the By-Laws; and in the absence of the foregoing, the person appointed by the Presiding Committee shall chair the meeting. - 3.
-The chair of the General Shareholders' Meeting shall be assisted by the secretary for the General Shareholders' Meeting.
+The chair of the General Shareholders' Meeting shall be assisted by the secretary for the General Meeting.
 The secretary of the Board of Directors or, in the absence thereof, the deputy secretary of the Board of Directors, shall act as secretary for the General Shareholders' Meeting; if there are several deputy secretaries, they shall act in the order established at the time of their appointment (first deputy secretary, second deputy secretary, etc.).
-In the absence of the foregoing, the person appointed by the Presiding Committee shall act as secretary for the General Shareholders' Meeting. - 4.
-If the chair or the secretary, in each case, must remove themselves for any reason during the holding of the meeting, the provisions of sections 2 and 3 above shall also apply as regards their situation in the performance of their duties. - 5.
-In addition, the chair of the General Shareholders' Meeting may obtain the assistance of any person the chair deems appropriate.
+In the absence of the foregoing, the person appointed by the Presiding Committee shall act as secretary for the General Meeting. - If the chair or the secretary must remove themselves for any reason during the holding of the meeting, the provisions of Sections 2 and 3 above shall also apply.